Perpetually Dominating Large Grids: Eternally Dominating Finite Grids

 \begin{lemma}[Theorem 2.2 \cite{Chang}] For any $m, n \ge 8$, $\gamma_{m,n} \le \lfloor \frac{(m+2)(n+2)}{5} \rfloor - 4$. \end{lemma}

 The result follows by picking an appropriate $D_t$ placement and forcing into the boundary of $P_m \Box P_n$ the guards on the boundary of $P_{m+2} \Box P_{n+2}$.
-Moreover, Chang showed how to eliminate another $4$ guards; one near each corner.
+Moreover, Chang showed how to eliminate another four guards; one near each corner.

 Below, to facilitate the readability of our analysis, we focus on a specific subcase of finite grids.
-We demonstrate an eternal dominating strategy for $m \times n$ finite grids where $m \bmod 5 = n \bmod 5 = 2$ and then we improve on it.
+We demonstrate an m-eternal dominating strategy for $m \times n$ finite grids where $m \bmod 5 = n \bmod 5 = 2$ and then we improve upon it.
 Later, we extend to the general case.